 - List details of any corporate holdings you may have including any business or partnership interests;

-- Anything else you thing is necessary for the Executor or Power of Attorney to know.
+- Anything else you think is necessary for the Executor or Power of Attorney to know.

-Make sure to put the date at the top of the page & sign your name on the bottom.
+Make sure to put the date at the top of the page & sign your name at the bottom.